Boundary structure of gauge fields on asymptotically AdS spaces

 where $\hat{\Delta}\equiv [Q,\frac{\partial}{\partial\hat\lambda}]$ and $P\equiv P_A{}^{A}$.
 To prove this formula, it is sufficient to use equation~\eqref{nablaA} twice, the standard Riemannian geometry identity $\nabla^{g}_{A}P^{A}{}_{B}=\nabla^{g}_{B}P=\partial_B P$, and to commute $\nabla_A$ and $\Gamma_B$ in the same way as in~\eqref{commutrelations}.

 Let us mention that the interpretation of degree-$0$ coordinates on the minimal model of the BRST complex as generalised tensor fields and degree-$1$ coordinates as connections was already in~\cite{Brandt:1996mh} in the general setting and was specialized to conformal geometry in~\cite{Boulanger:2004eh,Boulanger:2004zf}.
-Note however that in the above references the interpretation was done at the purely algebraic level while here the covariant derivatives are defined as acting on space-time fields.
+Note however that in the above references the interpretation was done at the algebraic level while here the covariant derivatives act on the sections of the underlying fibre bundle over the spacetime.

 We now use the above technique to show that for $D=5$ the function $\hat B_{CA}\equiv\nabla^{B}\hat \Co_{CAB}$ on $\hat \Ee$ indeed corresponds to the Bach tensor on the solution space.
 Using $\Gamma^{D}\hat \Co_{CAB}=-\hat \We^{D}{}_{CAB}$ and formula \eqref{nablaA} we obtain